Strategic planning is a systematic process whereby an organisation defines its strategy and its plans to pursue this strategy.

 - Market research and analysis of customers' needs and preferences, market trends, competitors and organisational performance.

-- Tools like SWOT, McKinsey 7-S, PESTEL, Porter's 5 Forces, Business Model Canvas and/or Value Chain Analysis, BCG Matrices, Pareto analysis and scenario analysis.
+- Analysis using tools like SWOT, McKinsey 7-S, PESTEL, Porter's 5 Forces, Business Model Canvas and/or Value Chain Analysis, BCG Matrices, Pareto analysis and scenario analysis.

 - Decision-making and setting strategic direction with vision and mission statements, goals, objectives and KPIs.